 \subsection{Augmentation Objective}

-Our goal is to refine the depth map to yield shading effects that yield plausible re-lightings of the input image.
-This augmentation principle lets us choose random light and material properties instead of having to estimate parameters for the potentially absent or complex shading effects in the input image when doing photometric reconstruction.
-At each optimization step, we randomly sample the light direction $\mathbf{l}$ and diffuse and specular intensities $(\beta_1, \beta_2)$ and exponent $\alpha$ to ensure the refined geometry is consistent with the image across diverse shading conditions.
+Our goal is to refine the depth map to produce shading effects that yield plausible re-lightings of the input image.
+This augmentation principle lets us choose random light and material properties instead of estimating parameters for potentially absent or complex shading effects in the input image, as required for photometric reconstruction.
+At each optimization step, we randomly sample the light direction $\mathbf{l}$, diffuse and specular intensities $(\beta_1, \beta_2)$, and exponent $\alpha$ to ensure the refined geometry is consistent with the image across diverse shading conditions.

-\paragraph{Loss Function.} Plausibility of the augmentation is measured by the total loss combining the generative prior with a smoothness regularizer,
+\parag{Loss Function.} Plausibility of the augmentation is measured by the total loss, which combines the generative prior with a smoothness regularizer,

 where $\mathcal{L}_{\text{SDS}}$ is the SDS loss defined in Eq.~\eqref{eq:sds}, and $\mathbf{\hat{I}}$ is the image rendered from $\mathbf{\hat{D}}$ using Eq.~\eqref{eq:rendering}.
-The second term is an L1 regularizer on the disparity gradients, which encourages smoother surfaces and prevents noisy artifacts.
+The second term is an $\ell_1$ regularizer on the disparity gradients, which encourages smoother surfaces and prevents noisy artifacts.

 To obtain the conditioning text prompt $c$, we employ BLIP-2~\cite{Li2023BLIP2BL}, a state-of-the-art image-to-text model, to generate a descriptive caption for the input image $\mathbf{I}$.